authzed/api/README.md

 ## Warnings ⚠️

-- The `version` field found in various buf YAML configuration is actually schema of the YAML of the file and is not related to the version of the definitions.
+- The `version` field found in various buf YAML configurations is actually the version of the schema of the YAML file and is not related to the version of the definitions.